estie-inc/cder/README.md

   email: ${{ ENV(DEVELOPER_EMAIL:-"developer@example.com") }}
 ```

-Without specifying the defalut value, all the tags that points to undefined environment vars are simply replaced by empty string "".
+Without specifying the default value, all the tags that point to undefined environment vars are simply replaced by empty string "".

 ### Data representation
 cder deserializes yaml data based on [serde-yaml](https://github.com/dtolnay/serde-yaml), that supports powerful [serde serialization framework](https://serde.rs/).
 With serde, you can deserialize pretty much any struct.
 You can see a few [sample structs](tests/test_utils/types.rs) with various types of attributes and [the yaml files](tests/fixtures) that can be used as their seeds.

-Below shows a few basics of required YAML format.
+Below are a few basics of required YAML format.
 Check [serde-yaml's github page](https://github.com/dtolnay/serde-yaml) for further details.

 #### Basics